bretmullinix/python-for-beginners/readme.md

    actions using the collection.
 For certain scenarios, working with collections gives developers several advantages compared to working with the individual data types.
    The tutorial is located in the [**t4-working-with-collections**](./t4-working-with-collections) folder.

+1. **Continue to work with Object Oriented Programming (OOP)**

+   Builds on the first OOP tutorial.
+Provides critical foundational skills in OOP.
+You will learn about inheritance, polymorphism, encapsulation, and composition.
+The example used in the tutorial will focus on working with the real world **mammal**.

 :construction: